Zabrane/qlnd/doc/LightningTickerplants.md

 ## Conclusion

+This paper described the basic workings of the Lightning network, a technology with the potential to help scale Bitcoin, and other compatible blockchains, and facilitate the construction of new innovative applications.
-This paper described the basic workings of the Lightning network from setting up Lightning nodes, creating channels and making fast Lightning payments.
-A practical example was provided to demonstrate how the qlnd library can be integrated into a vanilla tickerplant process to enable a pay-per-ticker publishing scheme.
-This example can provide a template for how future machine to machine payments could be performed.
-It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date, and make the integration with kdb+ based applications even more streamlined.
+Topic covered included setting up a Lightning node, and using thq `qlnd` library to create channels with peers and make fast payments over the network.
+A practical example was provided to demonstrate how a vanilla tickerplant process could be easily modified to enable a pay-per-request publishing scheme using micropayments.
+This example provides a simple template for how market data, or sensor data, could be monitised using the technology, and how machine to machine payments could be facilitated in the future.
+It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date, and make the integration with kdb+ based applications even more streamlined and performant.

 ## Authors